smtcoq/smtcoq/doc/artifact.md

  - `within a Coq tactic`: we can give a Coq goal to an external solver and get a proof certificate for it.
-If the checker can validate the certificate, the soundness of the checker allow us to establish a proof of the initial goal (aka `computational reflection`).
+If the checker can validate the certificate, the soundness of the checker allow us to establish a proof of the initial goal (by `computational reflection`).
 In this use case, the trusted base consists only of Coq: if something else goes wrong (e.g., the checker cannot validate the certificate), the tactic will fail, but nothing unsound will be added to the system.
- - `correct-by-construction checker`: the idea is to check the validity of a proof witness, or proof certificate, coming from an external solver against some input problem.
+ - `correct-by-construction checker`: the idea is to check the validity of a proof witness, or proof certificate, produced by an external SMT solver for some input problem.
 In this use case, the trusted base is both Coq and the parser of the input problem.
-The parse is part of the trusted based because we need to make sure we are effectively verifying a proof of the problem we sent to the external solver.
-However, this parser is fairly straightforward.

 ### Within a Coq tactic